KarimJedda/cybergov/README.md

 network will be one of polkadot, kusama, paseo.
 These files will be publicly accessible but served through a CDN.

-The metadata.json serves us as a barebones state machine.

 ## llm_analyses/magi.json